keviin0/CSA-Calculator/README.md

 ------------------------------------------------------------------------------------------------------------------------

-**Week 11 Contributions**
+**Week 11 Contributions/Code/Key Concepts**

-Siddhant Ranka: Created a functional computer simulation in java of the card game Go Fish and created a video demonstrating the game and its code.
+Siddhant Ranka - Go Fish: Created a functional computer simulation in java of the card game Go Fish and created a video demonstrating the game and its code.
 This game is fully functional and it works on the integrated Night at the Museum website.
 This is the code for the declaration of the variables, ArrayLists, and [UI components](https://github.com/keviin0/CSA-Portfolio-GroceryStoreSim/blob/main/src/ui/GoFish.java#L15-L34).
 The logic code for Go Fish is shown through this [link](https://github.com/keviin0/CSA-Portfolio-GroceryStoreSim/blob/main/src/ui/GoFish.java#L39-L129).
 It would be considered control code in an MVC format.
 The UI code for Go Fish is shown through the [link](https://github.com/keviin0/CSA-Portfolio-GroceryStoreSim/blob/main/src/ui/GoFish.java#L136-L168).
 If Go Fish was in a full MVC format, this code would be considered the view code of MVC.